Irish Draught Horse Studbook

 Breeding Advice / Stud Service Contract

-As part of our commitment to assist our breeders, Horse Sport Ireland is providing members with some Breeding Advice to be considered when breeding their horses.
+As part of our commitment to assist our breeders, Horse Sport Ireland is provides comprehensive breeding guidelines via the preparing to breed webpage, providing breeders with some Breeding Advice to be considered when breeding their horses. such as pre breed screening, use of artificial insemination and the rules surrounding the importation of semen.
 We have also included a sample Stud Service Contract, which should help to avoid any confusion in relation to the desired stallion for the mare, the stud, keep and veterinary fees and the dates upon which these fees are to be paid.

 A copy of the Irish Draught Horse Studbook Breeding Programme is available HERE.